uiuc-arc/tvm-quantization/README.md

 9. Run the compiled code on Raspberry Pi emulator using the open-source QEMU environment (https://www.qemu.org/).
    Report the execution times of the two models.
    **Hint:** It is ok to run host OS on the emulator; you can alternatively do a bare-metal configuration via microTVM.
    Consult existing online tutorials for how to run QEMU.
-For the Raspberry PI board, use the appropriate one from https://www.qemu.org/docs/master/system/arm/raspi.html
+For the Raspberry PI board, use the appropriate one from https://www.qemu.org/docs/master/system/arm/raspi.html .
+   If you encounter problems with TVM such that it cannot compile on the emulator, document it, and instead export the quantized model to PyTorch and run that framework on the emulator.